klenty/Gunner/DOCUMENTATION.md

 > `[ADVANCED]`

-Additionally, `before` hooks create state objects from returned values that will be passed down hierarchically to other `before` and `after` hooks, and their matching tests.
-The state object is passed as second argument to tests.
-Hooks will also receive as the first argument state from hooks above itself.
+Additionally, hooks contribute to the state object with their return values that will be passed down hierarchically to other hooks, and their matching tests.
+The state object is passed as the first argument to all tests and hooks.
+State can only be created by hooks, by passing a label as the third argument.

-This has four levels:
+State has four hierarchies:

 - `'@start'` (from the `Gunner.Start` hooks).
 - `'@every'` (from the `'*'` hooks).